 Tokamachi is buried in up to five meters of snow each year

 Nine onsen, 11 rice terraces and countless soba noodle shops are in Tokamachi

 Tokamachi is surrounded by mountains and forests in the interior of Niigata Prefecture .
 The most visited spot in Tokamachi is undoubtedly the terraced rice fields.

 You will find flat and wide rice paddies all over Niigata , but those in Tokamachi extend up and onto the slopes of the mountains.
 These layers of rice paddies are beautiful throughout the day, every day of the year.

 Out of eleven major rice terraces, Hoshitoge is the most popular.
-This particular rice terrace is most popular among photography fanatics in June and November, as the tiered fields filled with water reflect the colors of the sky.
+This particular rice terrace is most visited by photography fanatics in June and November, as the tiered fields filled with water reflect the colors of the sky.

 Gimyou, Kamou, Matsushiro and Sugakari rice terraces are also very popular.

 A forest of beauties